BurntSushi/blog/content/post/rust-error-handling.md

 flag?
 The `--quiet` flag should silence any verbose output.

 Right now, if the program doesn't find a match, it will output a message saying so.
-This can be a little clumbsy, especially if you intend for the program to be used in shell scripts.
+This can be a little clumsy, especially if you intend for the program to be used in shell scripts.

 So let's start by adding the flags.
 Like before, we need to tweak the usage